Chiara Siracusa

-Chiara Siracusa better known by her mononym Chiara (born 25 September 1976), is a Maltese singer.
+Chiara Siracusa (born 25 September 1976), often known mononymously as Chiara, is a Maltese singer.
 She represented her country in the Eurovision Song Contest in 1998, 2005, and 2009 and is with a second and a third place the third most successful participant who never won the contest (behind Germany's Katja Ebstein and Wind).

 Biography

 Eurovision 1998

-In 1998, she won Malta's Song for Europe festival, the national pre-selection for Eurovision, with the gentle ballad "The One That I Love", which she then took to the contest in Birmingham.
-With Eurovision being a national passion in a country that has so far never won the contest, much of Malta held its collective breath in the latter stages of the event as their entry held a joint lead with Israel, with only one country left to declare its vote.
-But Chiara was to suffer heartbreak in the end, as Macedonia gave her no points at all, leaving her behind the victorious Dana International of Israel, and even pushing her narrowly into third place behind Imaani of the United Kingdom.
-That was still enough to qualify as Malta's best ever placing at the time, from the 1992 contest.
-Chiara told in a BBC interview two years later that she cried for several hours in the bathroom of her hotel suite after losing at Eurovision, but she came to see her high scoring as an achievement.
+In 1998, she won Malta's Song for Europe, the country's national final for Eurovision, with the song "The One That I Love", with which she then took part in Eurovision 1998 in Birmingham.
+She finished in 3rd place after a tense voting sequence, with the final voting country pushing her from joint 1st into 3rd, leaving her behind the victorious Dana International of Israel, and behind Imaani of the United Kingdom.
+That was Malta's best ever placing at the time, until the 2002 contest.
+Chiara revealed in a BBC interview two years later that she cried for several hours in the bathroom of her hotel suite after losing at Eurovision, but she came to see her high scoring as an achievement.